Baptistemontan/leptos_i18n/docs/book/src/usage/06_td_string_macro.md

 Variables expect anything that implement `Display`.

-If the key use plurals it expect the type of the count, if you set the type to `f32`, it expect a `f32`.
+If the key use ranges it expect the type of the count, if you set the type to `f32`, it expect a `f32`.

 Components expect a value that implement `leptos_i18::display::DisplayComponent`, you can find some type made to help the formatting in the `display` module, such as `DisplayComp`.